christianhelle/refitter/README.md

 - `useIsoDateFormat` - Set to `true` to explicitly format date query string parameters in ISO 8601 standard date format using delimiters (for example: 2023-06-15).
 Default is `false`
 - `multipleInterfaces` - Set to `ByEndpoint` to generate an interface for each endpoint, or `ByTag` to group Endpoints by their Tag (like SwaggerUI groups them).
 - `additionalNamespaces` - A collection of additional namespaces to include in the generated file.
 A use case for this is when you want to reuse contracts from a different namespace than the generated code.
 Default is empty
+- `tag` - A collection of tags to use a filter for including endpoints that contain this tag.
+- `match-path` - A collection of regular expressions used to filter paths.

 # Using the generated code